Ministry in the Aftermath of Sexual Violence

 But when was the last time you heard a sermon or Sunday School lesson about sexual violence?
 If churches aren’t aware of or talking about the problem of sexual violence, how can we effectively minister to those who have experienced it?

 That’s the question I’m talking to Amy Farley about in Episode 206 of the Influence Podcast.
 I’m George P. Wood, executive editor of Influence magazine and your host.
-Amy Farley is an ordained Assemblies of God minister; senior pastor of The River International Church in Ho Chi Minh City, Vietnam; and a survivor of sexual violence.
+Amy Farley is an ordained Assemblies of God minister; senior pastor of an international church in Southeast Asia; and a survivor of sexual violence.

 She’ll bring her unique perspective to bear on this topic in today’s podcast.